 • Activities to strengthen business case, such as conducting IPR analyses, user interviews or developing an initial business plan.
 It is important to justify why these measures are needed for a successful proposal, or if the international the call for proposals specifically requires them.

-What cannot be funded in this the call for proposals is, for example:
+What cannot be financed in this the call for proposals is, for example:

-• Planning project that does not aim to submit a proposal to a published international call for proposals.
+• Planning projects that do not aim to submit a proposal to a published international call for proposals.

-• Development of proposal directed to Eureka's programme, for example Eureka Eurostars.
+• Development of proposal that targets Eureka's programme, for example Eureka Eurostars.

 What costs can we finance?

-Our funding is subject to state aid rules.
-The rules govern what types of costs we can finance.
+Our funding is subject to rules about state aid.
+The rules govern what kinds of costs we can finance.
 These are called eligible costs.

 In this the call for proposals, these types of costs are eligible: